chanind/chanind.github.io/_posts/2019-10-03-how-i-learn-languages.markdown

 Learning a language means learning speaking, listening, reading, and writing.
 If you master all of these skills, you will have mastered the language.
 These skills do all reinforce each other, but they are separate skills that each need attention.
 It's very possible to be amazing at reading and writing but be completely incapable of having even a simple conversation with a native speaker.
 I studied French for 7 years in school, but when I first visited France I found I couldn't understand anything anyone was saying, and couldn't think fast enough to respond.
 After a few months of watching French media and forcing myself to speak with locals I was able to improve a lot in speaking and listening to the point I could hold conversations.

 Each of these skills will be reinforced by different activities.
 If you want to practice speaking, have conversations with native speakers.
-For listening, try watching videos in your target language If you want to practive reading, find articles in that language online.
+For listening, try watching videos in your target language.
+If you want to practive reading, find articles in that language online.
 For writing, try chatting in the language online or taking a class where a teacher can correct what you write.

 ### Spend time memorizing vocab